librity/ft_push_swap/README.md

 I implemented [many](./sources/mandatory/sorters)
 [sorting](./sources/mandatory/insertion_v1)
 [algorithms](./sources/mandatory/insertion_v2)
-before I could reach a good enough solution for a full grade.
+before I found a good enough solution for a full grade.

 Due to the nature of this problem something like insertion sort with chunks is one of the best options.